Visual Instruments

-The Visual Instruments Flap Position Indicator was developed because of frustrations and difficulties we had in maintaining the original flap indicators installed on older Cessna aircraft.
 This older style indicator system, evolved from adapted automobile fuel gauge technology used in the 1950’s and 1960’s.
 It has long been very problematic for many aircraft owners.
 Some owners simply fly with the indicator inoperative, rather than suffer from never ending repair costs.
-Here are some of the reasons these older style Cessna flap indicators fail, and the problems associated with them.
-We also explain how we have addressed each of these issues with the modern design of the Visual Instruments system.

-Electrolytic Corrosion:
+Electrolytic Corrosion

 The Cessna system employed a sending unit that was not hermetically sealed, causing the electrical wire windings of the rheostat to become corroded.
 This happens especially fast if you keep your aircraft in a wet climate.
 The corrosion is accelerated by Electrolyses, as the windings are electrically energized whenever the master is turned on.